 - Cardiology Nurse

-One of the most fulfiling careers in the nursing industry is midwifery and is the perfect route for those with a caring, empathetic nature.
+One of the most fulfilling careers in the nursing industry is midwifery and is the perfect route for those with a caring, empathetic nature.
 Certified midwife nurses are responsible for caring for both mothers and babies during pregnancy and labour, as well as the first stages of the postnatal period.
 Not only do they monitor health and wellbeing but also provide support and guidance on how to tackle life with a newborn.
-For many expectant parents, their midwives are often seen as a teacher and their first port of call if they have any questions regarding bathing and feeding the baby, for example.
+For many expectant parents, their midwives are often seen as teachers and their first port of call if they have any questions regarding bathing and feeding the baby.

 When working as a neonatal nurse, you must expect varying shift patterns, both during the day and overnight, as the babies in the unit will require 24/7 care.
 You are likely to work alongside other healthcare professionals such as midwives and dieticians, who will ensure that babies are in the best possible health before being discharged.
 The NHS North Bristol website has a fantastic page written by Amy, a registered neonatal nurse who runs through a typical day in the role.

 A paediatric nurse, also known as a children’s nurse, works with all ages under the age of 18, making it a super flexible role.
 It comes alongside great employment prospects meaning that from this field, you can then move into many other specialties.
 Typically, a paediatric nurse will be responsible for assessing the requirements of the child before ensuring that they are paired with the correct level of care.
 They will then spend time observing the condition of their patients, recording data such as their pulse and temperature, as well as administering any necessary medication.
-As every child is different, every decision must take into consideration their development, medical history and family circumstances, meaning that you are likely to be faced with tricky situations.
-Nevertheless, one of the most important aspects of being a paediatric nurse is the ability to communicate as much like in neonatal units; parents need to continually be updated on the condition of their child.
+As every child is different, every decision must take into consideration many factors, including their development, medical history and family circumstances, meaning that you are likely to be faced with tricky situations.
+Nevertheless, one of the most important aspects of being a paediatric nurse is the ability to communicate with neonatal units, as parents need to continually be updated on the condition of their child.

 Taking on the role of a critical care nurse requires extensive experience in the industry, meaning that it is not a responsibility that you can expect to take on during the early stages of your career.
 You must already be a registered nurse then complete further training to equip you with the knowledge required to make critical, prompt decisions in fast-paced situations.
 Patients are likely to be battling life-threatening conditions and will require constant monitoring, as well as specialist treatments.